Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Crescent Mall.
 One of the best malls in Ho Chi Minh City.
 It has several floors and is very clean.
 The outside surrounding area is nice to explore as well.
 Very peaceful compared to D1 and D3.

 SC VivoCity.
-Another big mall up the road from Crescent Mall.
+Another shopping mall, up the road from Crescent Mall.
+It does the job, but it’s not nearly as nice as Crescent Mall.

 Nam Vien Park.
 A nice, quiet park in a very peaceful area.
 It’s nice to escape the often-hectic city center and come down here to enjoy the breeze.
 Lots of great places to stop to eat as well.